nelsongoh/sgn_help_bot/README.md

 - [x] Keyword-based spam filter and automatic member removal for unsolicited marketing scams / messages
 - [x] Group chat registration via an admin-based "/command" into the datastore
 - [x] Group chat message updates via an admin-based "/command" for automatic bot announcements
+- [] Automated message forwarding from official channels to group chats
+- [] Automated data fetching and parsing from the Singapore government site for updated COVID-19 cases